aarongaither/character-fight-game/README.md

 ### Code

 The only library used in this app is jQuery.
 All styling, animations, and logic utilize no helper tools, libraries, or frameworks.
+Some ES6 features were used in the game logic, so the app may not be functional on certain browsers (cough, IE, cough).

 ### Gameplay